IntroCSCI/colorvisionproject-RogerThao/README.md

 Open the file marked colors.css colors.css
 red blue green
+Select more colors (yes/no)?
+no
+For people with protanopia, deuteranopia, and tritanopia the colored hex values of #DE1961,#0088FF, and #FFBF00 are the least likely to cause issues.

 or

 select three colors together or individually to see the hex value. red red hex value = #FF0000
+Select more colors (yes/no)?
+no
+For people with protanopia, deuteranopia, and tritanopia the colored hex values of #DE1961,#0088FF, and #FFBF00 are the least likely to cause issues.

 ```

 ## C++ Guide